 CEPT will address the process of setting the agendas for the forthcoming WRCs in accordance with Resolution 804 (WRC-07), both the conditions to be met for items to be included on a future conference agenda and item a) – g) in Annex 1.
 Furthermore CEPT is of the view that agenda items arising from previous conferences and which have been considered by two successive conferences should not be considered, unless sufficient justification is provided.

-Proposals for agenda items for WRC-16 will only be considered for inclusion in the European Common Proposal to WRC-12 if they fulfil the conditions set forward in Annex 1 of Resolution 804 (WRC-07).
+Proposals for agenda items for WRC-[15/16] will only be considered for inclusion in the European Common Proposal to WRC-12 if they fulfil the conditions set forward in Annex 1 of Resolution 804 (WRC-07).

-The template contained in Annex 2 of Resolution 804 (WRC-07) shall be used for all proposals for agenda items for WRC-16.
-This includes an estimate of the costs that would be incured by its implementation by ITU before considered by CEPT for submission to the WRC.
+The template contained in Annex 2 of Resolution 804 (WRC-07) shall be used for all proposals for agenda items for WRC-[15/16].
+[This includes an estimate of the costs that would be incured by its implementation by ITU before considered by CEPT for submission to the WRC.]

 Background